ParallelMaths/parallel/pages/8-11-colour-code-challenge.md

 ---

-Walking at 3 km/h for five hours, Gill would walk 5 × 3 km = 15km, and at 4 km/h she would walk 5 × 4 km = 20 km.
+Walking at 3 km/h for five hours, Gill would walk 5 × 3 km = 15 km, and at 4 km/h she would walk 5 × 4 km = 20 km.

 As her average speed is between 3 km/h and 4 km/h, she walks between 15 km and 20 km.
 Of the options given, only 19 km is in this range.
 :::